 - ullet Need a good algorithm to check for states in deeper(N) have been visited or not.

-- ▶ Hash
+- > Hash

 - ▶ Binary search

-- $\triangleright \cdots$
+- \triangleright · · ·

-- This is not really needed since it won't guarantee to improve the performance because of the extra cost to maintain and compare states in the pool of visited states under the condition that a goal is reachable!
+- This is not really needed since it won't guarantee to improve the performance because of the extra cost to maintain and compare states in the closed list under the assumption that a goal is reachable!